koreanpanda345/Pokemon-Draft-TeamBuilder-Console/README.md

 then run the `npm run start` command, and watch the magic happen.

+# To Use the Damage Calculator
+You will need to do some editing in the src/damagecalcs/index.js file.
+The only things you will need to edit to use is the items, boosts, and natures. anything else you can pass in as an argument in the console.
+Look at the code to see what will trigger what. as always you can edit the code, if you don't like how it looks, or such.

 # NOTICE
 I am not done making this, so there will be bugs. the current bugs that i know of, are the following: